 Finally, we have the last major development that seasteads are well positioned to take advantage of: Spaceports.

-Most rocket launches today take place near major population centers, and in coastal areas.
+Most rocket launches today take place near major population centers and in coastal areas.
 This is because falling debris from a failed launch could come careening back down and land on someone’s house if the launches took place over land and other populated areas.
-The oceans are vast and almost entirely empty spaces, and thus launching from locations like Florida, means that leftover debris from each launch can plummet down into the water where it won’t be a threat to anyone.
-But the next generation of spacecraft are becoming more powerful and louder.
+The oceans are vast and thus launching from locations like Florida, means that leftover debris from each launch can plummet down into the water where it won’t be a threat to anyone.
+But the next generation of spacecraft is becoming more powerful and louder.
 Soon, launching near major population centers could become very unpopular.
 Combine this with the reusable rockets that SpaceX has made being recollected on floating platforms already, and we can see why performing the entire launch process from the ocean seems like an appealing proposition to future private space companies.
 In addition, many launches have had to be aborted, due to rapid temperature fluctuations in the early morning hours before said launch.
 Wild temperature swings are a uniquely terrestrial problem.
 Near the equator, on the ocean, temperature swings are extremely mild and sometimes non-existent, as salt water maintains about the same temperature throughout the night.
 This means that by morning the ambient air temperature is consistent and changes much less than it would on land.
 This stable environment is ideal for large industrial spaceports to operate in.

 As we can see, many near-term, and far-term economic opportunities are afforded to seasteading communities.
 From tourism to real estate, to aquaculture, to shipping, to the blockchain, to the space industry.
 The opportunities are almost endless.
 Which areas will take off first when the first floating city is founded, is anyone’s guess.